kyleturner/strangeloop/AndroidAppAssimilation.md

     * Copy multiple items @ once

     * pasting takes a lot of "guarding" around what you are copying (not a gaurantee what's being copied)

+##Accounts

+Google Account, Twitter account, any account can be added here (for your app!)

+* Register a service that knows how to give back an "authenticator"
+* Authenticator will extend "AbstractAccountAuthenticator"